embrace-community/embrace-dapp/README.md

 <img src="https://lets.embrace.community/logos/huddle.png" style="height: 50px;" />
 </div>

-_We have used the Huddle JS Client to create a React application that uses Huddle for video calls.
-The specific location for all Huddle related React components is: **/frontend/components/app/chat/** & **/frontend/hooks/useHuddle.tsx**.
-We ran into some build errors using the SDK and so we copied over the code from the NPM repository and made the necessary changes to make it work within our Next.Js app.
-For more info about the video calling, please look at our Chat Server App and our video submission._
+_We have used the Huddle JS Client to create a Chat Server app that uses Huddle for video calls.
+The specific location for all Huddle related code is: **/frontend/components/app/chat/** & **/frontend/hooks/useHuddle.tsx**.
+We ran into some build errors using the JS SDK and so we copied over the code from the NPM repository and made the necessary changes to make it work within our Next.Js app.
+For more info about the video calling, please look at our Chat Server App screenshots and our video submission._

 ### Ceramic Challenge